mattbocosoft/presentation-cocoapods/README.md

   - Updating dependencies
   - Removing dependencies

+CocoaPods has becoming the standard for dependency management, and even Google embraced it as their standard for delivering tools to iOS developers.

 ##Consuming CocoaPods
 CocoaPods enables software developers to quickly and easily integrate 3rd-party libraries, called Pods.